 Also, have you thought about trying a cat car seat?
 It’s an alternative to the traditional carriers.

 Spraying a synthetic pheromone such as Feliway or using a floral remedy like Rescue Remedy beforehand can help, too.
 These can be useful if your cat starts panting in the car.
 If you’re very worried about the level of stress your cat exhibits during long car rides, then you can get medicine to calm cats for travel.
 Some are over-the-counter human drugs like Benadryl but you can also get sedatives prescribed by your vet.

 You might like to allow the cat to explore the car before your journey.
 Keep the windows down and the doors locked but let them wander over the seats and have a good sniff.
 Take some treats in, too, so that they’ll associate getting into the car with getting something tasty to eat.
 You could also start the engine to introduce them to its rumbling.
 Just be sure to supervise them carefully.
 If you think that it’s the carrier more than the car causing anxiety, then you can buy a cat car barrier which keep the cat secure during the journey but which allow them some measure of freedom.

 Some cats prefer the carrier to be covered over with a towel or blanket.
 Others would rather be able to look outside.
 Try both and see which your cat is happiest with.

-Cats hate riding in cars because it’s an unfamiliar space; it takes them away from their territory and is often a precursor to an unpleasant event.
+So why do cats hate car rides?
+Because it’s an unfamiliar space; it takes them away from their territory and is often a precursor to an unpleasant event.
 We don’t help our felines create better associations with vehicles the way that we do with dogs but with a little effort, you can make a car ride less stressful for everyone — owner included!